Leonardo Aerostructures can no longer wait on Boeing solution, explores carve-out, alliances

 Specifically for the 787, Leonardo Aerostructures produces the Section 44 and 46 fuselage barrels located between and just aft of the wings and horizontal stabilizer in the empennage, all made from carbon fiber-reinforced polymers (CFRP).
 It is also responsible for certification, production and assembly of all the moving surfaces of the wing and stabilizers of the Boeing 767.

 Even though the machinists’ strike at Boeing is now over, its multiyear downward spiral continues to severely threaten the global composites and aircraft supply chain.
-Tier 1 supplier Spirit Aerosystems (Wichita, Kan., U.S.) has threatened bankruptcy and now Leonardo has announced that it can no longer wait on Boeing to fix its problems.
+Tier 1 supplier Spirit Aerosystems (Wichita, Kan., U.S.) has expressed concerns over continuing its operations, and now Leonardo has announced that it can no longer wait on Boeing to fix its problems.
 Although Leonardo CEO Roberto Cingolani acknowledges Boeing’s goodwill in the company’s Q3 2024 results presentations, and that the two companies had tried to find a solution, Cingolani says the current situation involving lost Boeing work and revenue is unsustainable.

 Boeing events in 2024